Atomic Gardens: Salt. Pepper. Radiation?

 • Elizabeth Dougherty is a writer, trained chef, world traveler and now an award-winning talk show host.

-• Food Nation Radio was on the forefront of presenting expert guests with vital information about GMOs, at a time when no one was talking about or even knew about the subject.
+• Food And Travel Nation was on the forefront of presenting expert guests with vital information about GMOs, at a time when no one was talking about or even knew about the subject.

 • We give our listeners, advertisers and stations a LIVE SHOW.
 (NO “BEST OF’S” EVER!)